History of Tyre, Lebanon: Independence from Seleucid Empire (126–64 BC)

-Roman period (64 BCE – 395 CE)
+Roman period (64 BC – 395 AD)

-In 64 BCE the area of "Syria" finally became a province of the late Roman Republic, which was itself about to become the Roman Empire.
+In 64 BC the area of "Syria" became a province of the Roman Republic.
 Tyre was allowed to keep much of its independence as a "civitas foederata".
 A decree found at Tyre implies that Marcus Aemilius Scaurus — Pompey's deputy in Syria — played the key role in granting Tyre the privileged status of remaining a free city.
 Scaurus did apparently so "against a certain payment".

 Thus, Tyre continued to maintain much of its commercial importance.
-Apart from purple dye, the production of linen became a main industry in the city as well as garum fish sauce, "comparable to caviar in our days".
+Apart from purple dye, the production of linen became a main industry in the city, as well as garum fish sauce.
+The city was embellished by Herod, king of Judaea, who constructed halls, porticoes, temples, and marketplaces.

 Its geographical location made Tyre the "natural" port of Damascus, to which it was linked through a road during the Roman period, and an important meeting point of the Silk Road.
 Thus the Tyrians extended their areas of hegemony over the adjoining regions, such as in northern Palestine region, settling in cities such as Kedesh, Mount Carmel and north of Baca.

 It is stated in the New Testament that Jesus visited the region of Sidon and Tyre, where he performed the exorcism of the Syrophoenician woman's daughter.
 Some sources tell that he drank water with John sitting on a rock by the spring of Ain Sur (Source of Tyre), which is also known as Ain Hiram, named after the Phoenician king.
-According to the Bible, Jesus healed a Gentile and from this region many came forth to hear him preaching.
-Apparently, some of those who followed him hailed from Tyre.

 A Christian congregation was founded in Tyre soon after the death of St. Stephen.
 Paul the Apostle, on his return from his third missionary journey, spent a week in conversation with the disciples there.
-According to Irenaeus of Lyon in On the Detection and Overthrow of the So-Called Gnosis, the female companion of Simon Magus came from here.